 Defining “Wrongful Death”

 Georgia law dictates that a “wrongful death” is defined as any case wherein the death of a person results from criminal behavior, negligence, or defectively manufactured property.
-In short, wrongful death cases can be filed when a person’s death was caused by another person or entity’s actions.
-Examples of cases where a wrongful death claim would be reasonable include the following:
+For instance, when someone is killed in a car accident.

 - Medical malpractice